qkunst/collectiemanagement/report.md

       should return last if no previous
     #object_creation_year
       should return nil if object_creation_year_unknown = true
-    #object_format_code
-      should return proper format code
-    #frame_size_with_fallback
-      should return frame size by default
-      should return work size if frame size is not present
     #restore_last_location_if_blank!
       shoudl restore last location when blenk
       should not 'restore' a location if location is set